Adults should be aiming for 150 minutes of physical activity each week to help reduce your risk of;

 - Make use of Walsall’s Parks – Walsall has lots of green spaces which are an ideal place for a walk at lunch time or after work with colleagues

 - Start a new sport or activity – The Sport Development webpage will give you details on a range of sports clubs available across Walsall for a number of different sports.
-Sport and Leisure and Walsall Health Care Trust have a number of structured physical activity sessions taking place locally.
-Sport and Leisure sessions include specialised sessions for people who suffer with medical conditions.
+Sport and Leisure have a number of structured physical activity sessions taking place locally.
+Sport and Leisure sessions include specialised sessions for people who suffer with medical conditions – call: 01922 658080 for more details

 - Medical Condition that my GP has advised would benefit from increased physical activity